sarthakv162/Hackdays_AIEval/README.md

 ## Usage Notes

-* The system supports both typed and handwritten assignment PDFs or DOCX files.
+* The system supports typed assignment PDFs or DOCX files.
 * If student answers are out of order, the app re-aligns them by question number.
 * Answer key and student responses should follow a standard format (e.g., `1.`, `2.` etc.) for best results.